LyalinDotCom/XAML-Resources/events-march2019WindowsTwitchWorkshop.md

 ### 8AM - 9AM  | Lap Around Windows Developer XAML Tooling for WPF & UWP
 Speakers: Daniel Jacobson & Dmitry Lyalin

-In this session we'll explore capabilities of Visual Studio 2019 XAML tooling for those developers targeting WPF or UWP frameworks.
-Demos will include features such as XAML edit & continue, IntelliCode for XAML and other improvements in XAML editor and Blend.
+In this session we'll explore Visual Studio 2019 XAML tooling for developers building WPF and UWP applications.
+Some demos will include features such as XAML edit & continue, IntelliCode for XAML and other improvements in the XAML editor and Blend.
 No matter if you're a XAML pro or new to .NET desktop development, we hope you walk away with something new.

 ### 9AM – 10AM | Building Composite .NET Core 3.0 Applications with Prism
 Speaker: Brian Lagunas (Microsoft MVP)